Gary Johnson 2016 presidential campaign: Online fundraising

 In the month of August the Johnson campaign managed to see its greatest online fundraising totals, receiving over 2 million dollars in online contributions.
 During an online "money bomb" fundraising effort in the first two weeks of August, the campaign stated that over 90,000 people contributed, and that the average contribution was $32.
 In August 2016, Johnson became the first third-party presidential candidate to raise $5 million in a single month since at least 1996.

 From January to late May 2016, the Johnson campaign had spent about $334,000; more than 70% of expenditures were paid to the Utah-based Liberty Consulting Service, the consulting firm of Ron Nielson, Johnson's campaign manager.
 By August 2016, the Johnson campaign had spent about $15,000 on general-election television advertisements.
 The Johnson campaign's expenditures in August 2016 totaled $3.7 million, bringing its cash-on-hand to about $2.5 million.
 Some 49% of August expenditures ($1.8 million) were made to the Utah-based advertising agency Evan Twede, Inc.; $550,000 to Liberty Consulting, and slightly more than $250,000 for Facebook advertisements.

 The campaign utilized the crowdfunding website Fundly to raise tens of thousands of dollars in contributions.

-July 18, 2016 the campaign released an ad announcing a fundraising initiative dubbed the Johnson–Weld Money Comet.
+July 18, 2016, the campaign released an ad announcing a fundraising initiative dubbed the Johnson–Weld Money Comet.
 Donations for the initiative were submitted through a webpage that was created specifically for the initiative.
 The initiative met its initial goal of $25,000 within a day.
 Afterwards, the goal increased to $100,000 which was achieved on July 20, 2016.
-Within a week of its launch, the initiative had already received more than $200,000 in donations (including a single-day high of $100,000 dollars).
+Within a week of its launch, the initiative had already received more than $200,000 in donations (including a single-day high of $100,000).

 On July 18, 2016, Johnson announced another fundraising initiative, “Today, we are announcing a #15for15 money bomb campaign to get in the debates,"...
 "Our goal: raise $1.5 million on August 15th to get to 15% in the polls.”
 The goal of the initiative was to have supporters pledge to donate to the campaign on August 15 in order to create a "money bomb", a single-day from which Johnson can announce a multi-million dollar fundraising haul.
 The initiative aimed to have 100,000 individuals pledge to donate $15 or more.
 On August 8 Johnson said that 40,000 supporters had already pledged to participate.
 The initiative managed to surpass its goal and raised 1.7 million dollars on August 15.
 There were reports that Johnson was managing to raise more than $1,300 per minute, a rate not seen since Ron Paul's grassroots money bomb efforts.